Position Your Business in the Hearts and Minds of Your Target Audience

 B2B buyers are more concerned with profits, cash-flow and revenue and value is a key driver of business decisions.
 With a longer buying cycle, B2B purchase decisions are based on the trust between one business and another, which has significant implications for B2B branding.

-As a B2B business, it’s imperative that you build a strong, relevant relationship with your prospect or customer.
+As a B2B business, it’s imperative that your insurance marketing strategy helps build a strong, relevant relationship with your prospect or customer.

 DEFINING YOUR CUSTOMER